DanFGit/argoose/PROJECT.md

   - persist data in Firestore?
   - authentication? social sign in too
   - serverless functions for API - NEW TO ME
-- ES modules in the browser - NEW TO ME
 - Github actions for CICD
-- Fetch products at build time or run time?
+- Fetch products at run time?
-  - if build time, we would also implement a webhook to trigger a re-build when the JSON changes (e.g. when somebody clicks "publish" in a CMS). and/or as a nightly cron.
 - Feature toggles - toggle off favourites, a/b test? firebase remote config
 - Optimistic UI (don't wait for api calls, assume they're successful)

 ## Stories

-- Design Redux state
+- Design Redux state ✅
 - Initial app setup ✅
   - React, webpack, babel, docker ✅
   - Unit testing, linting ✅
   - Documentation ✅
-- Add Redux
+- Add Redux ✅
 - Create Site header ✅
   - logo ✅
   - skip to content ✅
-  - favourites count
   - basket count ✅
-- Create product card
+- Create product card ✅
-- Fetch products on page load
+- Fetch products on page load ✅
-  - loading skeleton
+  - loading skeleton ✅
-  - error handling
+  - error handling ✅
 - Cypress
-- Add to basket (update basket count, save to local storage)
-- Add to favourites (update favourites count, save to local storage)
-- Basket page
-- Favourites page
 - Deploy to firebase

+---

+- FEATURE: Basket
+  - count in header
+  - add to basket button
+  - basket page
+  - remove from basket
+  - amend quantites
-- Save basket to firebase (use cookie for basket id)
+  - save basket to firebase (use a cookie for basket id)

+---

+- FEATURE: Favourites
+  - count in header
+  - add to/remove from favourites button
+  - favourites page
-- Save favourites to firebase (use UUID for favourites. makes a shareable favourites link.)
+  - save favourites to firebase (use UUID for favourites. save list of UUIDs in localstorage. makes a shareable favourites link.)

+---

-- Authentication (theoretical)
+- FEATURE: Authentication
   - profile page to change email/password or link/unlink accounts, see order history
   - reset password page
   - on login, if user has a guest basket, would need to save to database